kubrickfr/avsc-wiki/Quickstart.md

 + Clients and servers can be implemented once and reused for many different communication protocols (in-memory, TCP, HTTP, etc.).
 + All data that flows through the API is automatically validated using its corresponding schema.
+Function arguments and return values are therefore guaranteed to match the type specified in the API.

 In this section, we'll walk through an example of building a simple link management service similar to [bitly][].

-## Defining a service
+## Defining the `Service`

-The first step to creating a service is to define its API or _protocol_: the available calls and their signature.
-There are a couple ways of defining protocols; we can write JSON definitions directly, or we can define them using Avro's IDL (which can then be compiled to JSON definitions).
+The first step to creating a service is to define its _protocol_, describing the available API calls and their signature.
+There are a couple ways of doing so; we can write JSON definitions directly, or we can use Avro's IDL syntax (which can then be compiled to JSON definitions).
 The latter is typically more convenient so we will use this here.

 ```java
 /** A simple service to shorten URLs. */